-Thermal comfort is computed for the receptor locations shown in figure 1(b) at the height of 1.5 m.
-The diurnal variation in mean physiological equivalent temperatures for all receptors is presented in figure 5, and shown separately for the aforementioned unshaded receptors, and a set of five additional shaded receptors that are an average of 5 m away from roadways.
-These calculations are performed for a walking person (80 W) wearing summertime clothing (0.5 Clo) as described in section 2.4.
+Thermal comfort is computed for the receptor locations shown in Figure 1b at the height of 1.5m.
+The diurnal variation in mean physiological equivalent temperatures for all receptors is shown in Figure 5 (separately for shaded and unshaded receptors).
+These calculations are performed for a walking person (80 W) wearing summertime clothing (0.5 Clo) as described in Section 2.4.

-In unshaded locations (figure 5(a)), PET shows a strong diurnal cycle with maximum values at 15:00.

-The differences in PET among the simulations are generally largest during the Sunlit hours of the day, as expected.
+In unshaded locations (Figure 5a), PET shows a strong diurnal cycle with maximum values at 15:00.
+The differences in PET among the simulations are generally largest during the sunlit hours of the day, as expected.
 The mean PET between 05:00 and 17:00 in unshaded locations was 35.5 °C, 34.9 °C, 36.3 °C, 34.7 °C, and 37.7 °C for the control, green roof, cool roof, street trees, and cool pavement scenarios, respectively.
 Thus, the implementation of cool pavements result in the highest values of PET and street trees result in the lowest values in these unshaded receptor locations.
 On the other hand, after 17:00, the cool pavement simulations result in the lowest values for PET.
 This can be explained by the fact that (a) solar radiation and therefore reflected solar radiation is small after 17:00 and zero after sundown, and (b) surface air temperatures are reduced compared to the control given the lower absorbed solar radiation throughout the day.
-(For reference, the Sunset on July 30th is at 19:56.)
+(For reference, the sunset on July 30th is at 19:56.)
 In summary, street trees and green roofs were the most effective strategies for reducing PET in unshaded locations in the domain during sunlit hours, while cool pavements were the most effective after sundown (mainly because cool pavements with high albedo store less heat during the day and consequently release less at night).

-To explore how shading and proximity to the roadway impacts the effect of heat mitigation strategies on pedestrian thermal comfort, PET was also calculated in each scenario for the set of receptors underneath street trees and an average of 5 m from roadways (figure 5(b)).
-Note that these receptors were located underneath preexisting trees, not new trees added in the 'TA' scenario (see figure 1).
+To explore how shading impacts the effect of heat mitigation strategies on pedestrian thermal comfort, PET was also calculated underneath street trees in each scenario (Figure 5b).
+Note that the receptors were located underneath preexisting trees, not new trees added in the 'TA' scenario (see Figure 1), and above grass near roads, but not on roads.
 As with the unshaded receptors, the maximum PET for the shaded locations occurred at 15:00.
 The maximum PET among the scenarios occurred for the control and cool roof scenarios (39.6 °C at 15:00), while the minimum PET was simulated in the cool pavement scenario (11.3 °C at 4:00).
 In general, the mean PET between 05:00 and 17:00 in shaded locations was 21.9 °C, 21.8 °C, 21.9 °C, 20.9 °C, and 20.8 °C for the control, green roof, cool roof, street trees, and cool pavement scenarios, respectively.
 Thus, adding street trees and cool pavements were the most effective heat mitigation scenarios for reducing PET in shaded receptor locations (under trees that existed in all scenarios including the control).
-Also, note that adding cool pavements increased PET by 2.2 °C in unshaded regions as explained in the previous paragraph, but decreased PET by 1.1 °C at shaded receptors.
-These decreases in PET in shaded receptors, which are on average 5 m away from roadways, stem from (a) reductions in surface air temperatures from air that has been advected from above pavements to the shaded receptors, in conjunction with (b) small changes in mean radiant temperature at the shaded receptors during the day.
-In other words, the air temperature effect overwhelmed the radiative effect.
+Also, note that adding cool pavements increased PET by 2.2 °C in unshaded regions (as explained in the previous paragraph), but decreased PET by 1.1 °C in shaded areas.
+These decreases in PET in shaded areas, which are near (but not above) pavements, stem from (a) reductions in surface air temperatures from air that has been advected from above pavements to the shaded receptors, in conjunction with (b) small changes in mean radiant temperature at the shaded receptors during the day.
+In other words, the air temperature effect overwhelms the radiative effect.